web-development-5-vhz/webdev-spring2020/README.md

 ACTIONS:
 10.1 Check if all the tags make sense and simplify where possible
-      eg. We use <ASIDE> is there a reason for that? eg. is the <MAIN> tag used consistently, what is the rule for including/excluding elements
+      eg. We use <ASIDE> is there a reason for that?
+      -->The HTML <aside> element represents a portion of a document whose content is only indirectly related to the document's main content.
+Asides are frequently presented as sidebars or call-out boxes. eg. is the <MAIN> tag used consistently, what is the rule for including/excluding elements --> The HTML <main> element represents the dominant content of the <body> of a document.
+The main content area consists of content that is directly related to or expands upon the central topic of a document, or the central functionality of an application

 11) Comments to help you work with the code and quickly relate it to the wireframes.'